factorhouse/hsx/README.md

    }}}
 ```

-If you'd like to disable/enable memoization per-component, you can supply `:memo?` as metadata to the component vector:
+If you'd like to disable/enable memoization per-component, you can supply `:memo?` key as metadata to the component vector:

 ```clojure
 [:div